D-Daria/D-Daria/README.md

 ### 👩🏻‍💻 About Me :

-- 💻 Studying at School21/Ecole42 in Moscow campus

 - 🧑🏻‍🎓 Bachelor degree in linguistic as translator/interpreter (French, English, Russian)

+- 💻 Currently studying at School21/Ecole42 in Moscow campus

 - 👀 Currently learning C/C++, Java, Spring Boot, REST Service

+- ⚡️ Interested in Backend development

-- 🎯 Interested in Backend development.
-My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems
+- 🎯 My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems

 - 🤖 I like being up-to-date with new technologies, devices, reading tech articles and always studying new things